wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

 NextGEN Facebook Open Graph (NGFB) uses the "ngfb-buttons" class name to wrap all social buttons, and each button has it's own individual class name as well.
+NGFB does not come with it's own CSS stylesheet -- you must add CSS styling information to your theme's existing stylesheet, or use a plugin like <a href="http://wordpress.org/extend/plugins/lazyest-stylesheet/">Lazyest Stylesheet</a> (for example) to create an additional stylesheet.

-Here's an example of the stylesheet I'ved used on [Surnia Ulula (UNIX Ideas for SysAdmins)](http://surniaulula.com/) in the past. **Note that I've specified the width (and height) for each button's `<div>`.** This takes a little more work to get right, but pre-defining the height and width of each button area helps the page rendering speed.
+Here's an example of some CSS styling I'ved used on [Surnia Ulula (UNIX Ideas for SysAdmins)](http://surniaulula.com/) in the past. **Note that I've specified the width (and height) for each button's `<div>`.** This takes a little more work to get right, but pre-defining the height and width of each button area helps the page rendering speed significantly.

 `
 .ngfb-buttons {